Kupu Community Program

 Five Kupu participants sitting by a stream, engaged in stripping taro plants.

-Kupu Community Program is an Oahu based program that prepares under-resourced youth for the workforce by providing life skills training, green job and education opportunities
+Kupu Community Program is an Oahu based program that prepares under-resourced youth for the workforce by providing life skills training, green job and education opportunities.

 Students who qualify can work towards getting their high school diploma through our partnership with the DOE schools in the Honolulu District.
-Otherwise, in partnership with the McKinley School for Adults, we assist our members with tutoring and HiSet/GED testing.
+Otherwise, in partnership with the McKinley School for Adults, we assist our members with tutoring and HiSET/GED testing.

 Community participants also engage Workforce Development through our culinary and events program while enrolled in the program.